SFPC/sfpc.github.io/_people/shobun-baile.md

 website: http://shobunbaile.com/portfolio
 place: New York, USA
 ---
-Shobun is a New York-based multidisciplinary artist whose current work deals with the role labor and gender play in new materialisms.
-He also works collaboratively with artist Brett Renfer.
-Their work explores interactive ways to make large-scale phenomenon more accessible to human senses.
-Shobun received his BS in Russian Lit. and Molecular Biology from the Univ. of Michigan.
-He works in virology research at Columbia University, and is an assistant editor at the film journal ‘Framework.’
+Shobun Baile is a New York City-based artist, working in video, sound, sculpture, and writing.
+He received a BS in Russian Language & Literature and Cellular & Molecular Biology from the University of Michigan.
+He is currently an MFA candidate at the Carnegie Mellon University School of Art.